Skip to Content

 The TCJA lowered the effective tax rate on certain pass-through business income through introduction of the qualified business income deduction (QBID) under Section 199A.
 When fully applied, this deduction-based regime works in conjunction with the lowered individual income tax brackets (top bracket of 37.0%) to impose a top 29.6% effective federal tax rate on qualified business income.
 Early drafts of the TCJA included a 25% tax on pass-through income, but QBID resulted from congressional negotiations.
 Currently, the existing version of QBID is scheduled to expire at the end of 2025.
 That expiration, in conjunction with the expiration of changes to individual tax brackets, would increase the top tax bracket on pass-through business income to 39.6%.

 The creation of QBID involved certain policy choices about which types of business income to favor.
 Crucially, the business income of many professional service businesses — so-called specified service trades or businesses (SSTBs) — is subject to a phase-out beginning in the case of single individuals with $191,950 of taxable income in 2024 ($383,900 for married filing jointly).
 That phase-out is adjusted annually for inflation.
-Additionally, QBID may be reduced if the relevant pass-through business don’t pay sufficient W-2 wages or have sufficient original cost basis (UBIA) in business assets during the relevant tax year.
+Additionally, QBID may be reduced if the relevant pass-through business doesn’t pay sufficient W-2 wages or have sufficient original cost basis (UBIA) in business assets during the relevant tax year.
 Since enactment, QBID has been the subject of many legislative proposals beyond mere extension of such rules.

 Specific to QBID, we are monitoring the following questions: